Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: SNAIL Parametric Amplifier as a Squeezer

 Here $G_{\mathrm{IL}}$ is the power gain in reflection referenced to unity transmission, which differs from the common experimental definition where the gain is referenced to the transmission with the SPA pump turned off.
 As discussed in Appendix~\ref{app:spa-squeezing}, this distinction becomes important in the presence of loss.
 At $\omega_p/2$, amplification is phase-sensitive, with the phase of the amplified quadrature $\theta$ set by the phase of the pump drive.
 The amplitude gain of the amplified quadrature is $\sqrt{G_{\mathrm{IL}}}+\sqrt{G_{\mathrm{IL}}-1}$, while the amplitude gain of the squeezed quadrature is $\sqrt{G_{\mathrm{IL}}}-\sqrt{G_{\mathrm{IL}}-1}$.

 From Eq.~\ref{eq:gain}, the gain increases with $n_p$ as $g_\mathrm{eff}$ approaches the parametric instability threshold $\sqrt{\Delta_\mathrm{eff}^2+(\kappa/2)^2}$.
 The corresponding vacuum squeezing, with no input, is calculated in Appendix~\ref{app:spa-squeezing}.
-In the ideal, lossless limit, the squeezed-quadrature variance of the output field is
+In the ideal, lossless limit, the squeezed-quadrature variance of the output field is, in photon units,

 Thus, $\mathcal{S}_{\text{min}}$ is not independently tunable from $G_{\mathrm{IL}}$.
 Instead amplification and squeezing from a parametric amplifier are inextricably linked, and $\mathcal{S}_{\text{min}}$ decreases monotonically to zero as $G_{\mathrm{IL}}\rightarrow\infty$.